-If there’s one thing I hear a lot, it’s how on earth do I distribute my wedding flower budget when I have no idea how much anything costs.
+If there’s one thing I hear a lot when it comes to planning wedding flowers in West Sussex, it’s how on earth do I distribute my wedding flower budget when I have no idea how much anything costs.

 Which I TOTALLY get is frustrating when prices are not always listed.
 The reason for this is because prices for designs are bespoke and factors such as the venue space, flowers used, labour involved, whether or not a second pair of hands are needed, the amount of abundance the design will have, and so on.